Back to top

 Confidentiality

-Details of all disciplinary investigations, hearing, warnings, and appeals will be regarded as strictly confidential.
+Details of all disciplinary investigations, hearing, warnings and appeals will be regarded as strictly confidential.
 Consequently, access to written correspondence and records will be restricted to those directly involved in the investigation and/or disciplinary hearing as appropriate.
-Staff and witnesses involved should not discuss any disciplinary matter with other members of staff/learners or the public who are not directly involved in the disciplinary process.
+Staff and witnesses involved should not discuss any disciplinary matter with other members of staff/learners or the general public who are not directly involved in the disciplinary process.

 Outcomes